testmunk/docs/ios.rst

 Testmunk iOS enables you to run your testcases on:

- 1. the virtual emulator
+ 1. the virtual simulator
  2. on a variety of iOS devices with different OS versions in the testmunk device lab.

-Running locally on the emulator
+Running locally on the simulator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Inside the folder you downloaded, go to ``TMSample/``, where the Xcode project resides, and run the following command: